RussellSpitzer/RussellSpitzer.github.io/_posts/2016-7-22-Fun-With-DataSource-Pruning.md

    +- TungstenAggregate(key=[], functions=[(count(v#39),mode=Partial,isDistinct=false)], output=[count#85L])
       +- Scan org.apache.spark.sql.cassandra.CassandraSourceRelation@6f5acac9[v#39]
 ```

 Our scan is once more happy and the pruned information goes all the way down to Cassandra!
 Until
 we have a way to push a direct COUNT(*) down to C* (Like in the RDD API see cassandraCount) this is
 probably as good as it gets.

+I'll continue to think on whether or not this is a bug we can fix or if it's just a techinical detail
+of the system...